MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Explore-Metrics-external-collaboration.md

 ## Trend and Distribution graphs

-Most graphs also include Trend and Distribution graphs, with some exceptions.
+Most graphs include Trend and Distribution graphs also, with some exceptions.

 **Trend** graphs show changes over time, for example, the trend of the group average, month by month.